Summer Camp Directors Who Care

 Tammy has been at Wa-Klo since 1996 starting as a camper in Pop Out 2.
 Since then, she has moved up the ranks and is now one of the Directors.
 Through the years, she saw the impact Wa-Klo had on each camper.
 Girls would attend for the summer and leave with more confidence and better self esteem as they were able to grow and develop themselves in a supportive and encouraging environment.
 Seeing this, Tammy knew that it is critical for girls to have a place to go where they can get away from the social pressures and the daily bombardment of technology!

 It was at camp that Tammy realized her passion for youth development.
 She first attended the University of Denver where she earned a bachelor of arts in Sociology and played Division I lacrosse.
 After this, Tammy attended Boston College to earn her Master in Education with a focus on elementary education.
 She went on to teach 8th grade math and algebra for several years before becoming a math specialist.
 Despite her love for teaching, Tammy knew her place was at Wa-Klo.

-Dennis and Tammy couldn’t think of a better place to raise their son than at Wa-Klo; John and their dog, Dublin, join them at camp every summer.
+Dennis and Tammy couldn’t think of a better place to raise their children than at Wa-Klo; Alliyah, John and their dog, Dublin, join them at camp every summer.
 Dennis has also spent his summers on Thorndike Pond ever since he started at Camp Wanocksett in 1996; a boy scout camp just across the lake.